-HE'S BEEN AT IT FOR OVER 65 YEARS, he's known as "The King Of The Kustomizers", and throughout his career GEORGE BARRIS has created many award-winning Rods & Customs, er, make that "Kustoms".
+HE'S BEEN AT IT FOR ALMOST 70 YEARS, he's known as "The King Of The Kustomizers", and throughout his career GEORGE BARRIS has created many award-winning Rods & Customs, er, make that "Kustoms".
 But one of the most famous of all his creations was a car that was miraculously saved from the tragic fire that destroyed his shop in 1957.

 The Ala Kart, was the brainchild of George Barris, originally owned by Richard Peters, and helped along by the one-and-only Blackie Gejeian.
 AND, since this is the first time I had questioned George about the car, I wanted his story on the original build & showing of the Kart, as well as his impression of the restoration that Roy Brizio and his crew had done on the car for its current owner, John Mumford.